askimed/nf-test/docs/testcases/nextflow_process.md

 ```

 ### nf-test script
-Create a new file and name it `trial.nf.test`.
+Create a new file and name it `say_hello.nf.test`.

 ```Groovy